rer7891/brownfield-of-dreams/README.md

 ## Local Setup

-First you'll need to setup an API key with YouTube and have it defined within `ENV['YOUTUBE_API_KEY']`.
-There will be one failing spec if you don't have this set up.
+First you'll need to setup an API key with YouTube and have it defined within ENV['YOUTUBE_API_KEY'].
+Using the developer settings in github register your app with github for a clientid and secret for Oauth access: ENV['GITHUB_CLIENT_ID'], ENV['GITHUB_CLIENT_SECRET']

 Clone down the repo
 ```